 Students receive a limited amount of money for work-study.
 If a student works more hours than the work-study allotment can reimburse, it is up to the employer to begin funding 100% of the student's pay.
-Academic Year work-study allocations can only be used for hours worked beginning August 8, 2022 through May 6, 2023.
-Students cannot use the academic year workstudy during the summer.
+Academic Year work-study allocations can only be used for hours worked for the academic year.
+Dates change each year but generally start near the beginning of August and end late April/early May (specific dates for each year can be found in the students award record within JobX).
+Students cannot use the academic year work-study during the summer.
 If resources exist, students may be awarded summer work-study.
-In this case, students will receive a new verification letter valid only for the summer.
+In this case, the student's award info within JobX will show summer work study award dates based on summer 1 &/or summer 2.